Lanre039/gigmile-payment-api/README.md

 more complete than my stubs once `npm install` actually runs against the registry, so `npm run typecheck` is worth re-running as the first step with real infra.

-## Scaling beyond this exercise

-- Horizontal scaling: API and worker processes are stateless — scale by adding instances behind a load balancer / increasing worker concurrency, matched to observed Postgres write throughput.
-- Read replicas for any reporting/analytics off `payment_transactions`
-  so those queries never compete with the write path.
-- Metrics on queue depth (BullMQ) and `UNAPPLIED`/`FAILED` counts, since those are the signals that something needs human reconciliation.